WELCOME TO RUFFER

 Bertie Dannatt

-Head of Private Wealth
+Head of Wholesale

 Chart source: Ruffer LLP.
 S&P 500 index and Conference Board consumer confidence.